 The Qualities of Calmness

 A state of calmness also requires patience.
 Sometimes you need a little patience and time to understand the events and circumstances of your life.
-Sometimes you need patience to gain a deeper insight into your predicament.
-And the only way you will find true and unadulterated patience is through a state of calmness.
+Sometimes you need the patience to gain a deeper insight into your predicament.
+And the only way you will find true and unadulterated patience in a state of calmness.

 Before moving along, it’s important you gain some clarity about how you typically respond to pressure situations and the resulting impact that this has on your life.
 Ask yourself:

 What things cause me to lose my cool?

 What specific people or circumstances cause me to succumb to pressure?

 How do these triggers affect me on an emotional and physical level?